Our offices Get in touch

 4.1 Site visitation tracking

-Like most websites, this site uses Google Analytics and other cookies to track user interaction.
-We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.
+Similar to many other websites, this site utilises tools including, but not limited to, Google Analytics and other cookies to track user interactions.
+The purpose of collecting this data is to assess the usage of our site, gain insights into how visitors discover and navigate our web pages, and analyze their journey throughout the website.

-Although Google Analytics records data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
-Google Analytics also records your computer’s IP address, which could be used to personally identify you, but Google do not grant us access to this.
-We consider Google to be a third-party data processor (see section 7.0 below).
+While Google Analytics captures information such as geographical location, device type, internet browser, and operating system, none of this data personally identifies individuals to us.
+Additionally, Google Analytics records the IP address of your computer, which theoretically could be used for personal identification.
+However, Google does not provide us access to this information.
+We consider Google to be a third-party data processor (refer to section 7.0 below).

 4.2 Contact forms and email links